iTwin/iTwinUI/.changeset/violet-toys-hammer.md

 '@itwin/itwinui-css': patch
 ---

-Fixed incorrect orientation of nested `Tabs` components by specifying `.iui-horizontal` and `.iui-vertical` for relevant tabs subcomponents.
+Fixed incorrect orientation of nested `Tabs` components by specifying styling only for direct children of relevant `Tabs` subcomponents.